microsoft/hands-on-lab-functions/docs/workshop.md

 <div class="info" data-title="Information">

-> You can use the existing Function App from Lab1 and add a new function to it instead of creating a brand new Function App for every function.
+> You will use the first Azure Function from Lab 1 and add a new function to it instead of creating a brand new Function App for every function.
 This would allow you to group functions together and ease their management while allowing you to share code between them.
+>
+> In a real world scenario it can be useful to create one Azure Function for each endpoint to be able to scale independently and to have a better separation of concerns.

 </div>